radumarias/genie-do/README.md

 stable release.
 > It's mostly ideal for experimental and learning projects.**

-This wants to be a distributed filesystem in k8s an orchestrated with Apache Airflow.
+This wants to be a distributed executor in k8s an orchestrated with Apache Airflow.
 It can be deployed on any cloud provider or on-prem.

+# Motivation

+If you can represent your job as a Docker image we will run it, retry it, distribute it, and much more.
+You'll have access to Kafka, S3, Aapache Spark & Flink....
+There will be libs in several languages, gRPC service and REST API to manage the jobs.
+Everything will be easy for you to run your code. **You develop it, we run it**.

 # Features